 Income tax in Hungary is 15% in 2019.
 If you are a tax resident only in Hungary, you will be required to pay income tax in Hungary – including after the dividend you take from your company.
 If you are not or not only a tax resident in Hungary, double taxation treaties (tax treaties to avoid double taxation)between your (other) country of residence must be checked.
 These agreements may grant total exemption or a reduced tax liability (e.g. 10% tax instead of 15%).

 In order to get total or partial exemption from paying income tax in Hungary, you must acquire a tax residence certificate from the tax authority of your country of tax residence.
 Based on that and the double taxation treaties, you might be required to pay income tax in Hungary in full, partially or not at all.

-The social contribution tax in Hungary is 19,5% in 2019.
+The social contribution tax in Hungary is 17,5% as of 1July 2019.
 Whether you must pay the social contribution tax depends not strictly on tax residency, but on the following:

 1. You are to pay the social contribution tax if you have a registered address in Hungary, if you are a Hungarian citizen, you are an immigrant in Hungary, you have permanent residency, or you are recognized as a refugee; OR